-On 11 April 2011, Falcon issued 87,050,000 units (the "2011 PP Units") at \$0.16 (CDN\$0.15) per 2011 PP Unit by way of a non-brokered private placement (the "2011 PP") for aggregate gross proceeds of CDN\$13,058,000.
+In 2011, Falcon issued 87,050,000 units (the "2011 PP Units") at \$0.16 (CDN\$0.15) per 2011 PP Unit by way of a non-brokered private placement (the "2011 PP") for aggregate gross proceeds of CDN\$13.1 million.
 Each 2011 PP Unit consisted of one common share in the capital of Falcon (each a "Common Share") and three-quarters of one Common Share purchase warrant (each, a "2011 PP Warrant"), each whole 2011 PP Warrant being exercisable into one Common Share for a period of 36 months from the date of its issuance at an exercise price of CDN\$0.18 per Common Share.
 A finders' fee of \$0.1 million was paid to a non-related entity.

 On 28 April 2011, Falcon Australia entered the Evaluation and Participation Agreement (the "E&P Agreement") with Hess Australia (Beetaloo) Pty Ltd. ("Hess").
 On 28 June 2011 upon fulfillment of all the conditions precedent to the E&P Agreement, the transaction with Hess closed.
-Upon closing, Hess paid \$20 million to the Company (i) \$17.5 million as a participation fee for the exclusive right to conduct operations for the exploration, drilling, development and production of hydrocarbons from three of the four Permits, and excluding an area comprising 100,000 acres surrounding the Shenandoah-1 well (the "Area of Interest") and (ii) \$2.5 million as consideration for warrants (the "Hess Warrants") to acquire 10,000,000 common shares in the capital of Falcon at an exercise price of CDN\$0.19 per share.
-The Hess Warrants are exercisable commencing on 14 November 2011, and expire on 13 January 2015.
+Upon closing, Hess paid \$20 million to the Company (i) \$17.5 million as a participation fee for the exclusive right to conduct operations for the exploration, drilling, development and production of hydrocarbons from three of the four exploration permits, and excluding an area comprising 100,000 acres surrounding the Shenandoah-1 well (the "Hess Area of Interest") and (ii) \$2.5 million as consideration for warrants (the "Hess Warrants") to acquire 10,000,000 common shares in the capital of Falcon at an exercise price of CDN\$0.19 per share.
+The Hess Warrants are exercisable commencing on 14 November 2011 and expire on 13 January 2015.

-Additionally, Hess paid to the Company \$2 million for Falcon Australia providing Hess copies of data obtained from the Shenandoah-1 well work program, which was completed in November 2011.
+Additionally, Hess paid to the Group \$2 million for Falcon Australia providing Hess copies of data obtained from the Shenandoah-1 well work program, which was completed in November 2011.

 On 23 May 2011, Falcon granted incentive stock options to purchase an aggregate of 17,660,000 Common Shares to a number of recipients including directors, officers, employees and consultants.
-The terms of the options include an exercise price of CDN\$0.145 per share, a vesting schedule allowing for 1/3 of the options to vest immediately with an additional 1/3 vesting each subsequent year until the options are fully vested on 23 May 2013, and an expiry date of the options of 23 May 2016.
+The terms of the options include an exercise price of CDN\$0.145 per share, a vesting schedule allowing for 1/3 of the options to vest immediately with an additional 1/3 vesting each subsequent year until the options were fully vested on 23 May 2013, with an expiry date of 23 May 2016.

-On 9 June 2011, Falcon announced that TXM entered into a letter of intent (the "LOI") with Naftna Industrija Srbije, j.s.c.
-Novi Sad ("NIS"), for the acquisition by NIS of a producing interest in the Algyö play within Falcon's Makó production licence ("the Makó Production licence") in Hungary in an area of approximately 995 square kilometres from a depth of 2,300 meters down to the base of the Algyo formation (the "Agreement Area").
-Under the terms of the agreement, TXM retained all rights within the entire production licence deeper than the base of the Algyö Formation such as the Szolnok and Endröd formations and NIS would make a \$1.5 million payment to TXM upon signing of a participation agreement.
+On 9 June 2011, Falcon announced that TXM entered into a letter of intent ("the LOI") with the Serbian oil and gas company which is owned 56% by JSC Gazprom Neft, Naftna Industrija Srbije, j.s.c.
+Novi Sad ("NIS"), for the acquisition by NIS of a producing interest in the Algyő Play within Falcon's Makó production licence ("the Makó Production licence") in Hungary in an area of approximately 995 square kilometres from a depth of 2,300 meters down to the base of the Algyő formation (the "Agreement Area").
+Under the terms of the agreement, TXM retained all rights within the entire production licence deeper than the base of the Algyő formation such as the Szolnok and Endröd formations and NIS would make a \$1.5 million payment to TXM upon signing of a participation agreement.
 NIS would, at its own expense drill, test and complete three wells in the Agreement Area which were to be drilled and tested before 31 December 2012.